kairismatique/perfusion_and_tissue_damage_IRP_2026/docs/files/pipeline.rst

 - The command presented here is adapted to a healthy case.
 To adapt it to an occluded case, please update the argument of the command.
 - Update `config_basic_flow_solver.yaml` to point to the generated boundary conditions file and change the output folder to avoid overwriting.
+- In the *.csv summarising the boundary conditions the cortical surface regions are numbered so that:
+    - 21 - left ACA
+    - 22 - left MCA
+    - 23 - left PCA
+    - 24 - right ACA
+    - 25 - right MCA
+    - 26 - right PCA

 4. **Solve Flow**: